aureliojargas/txt2regex/README.md

     echo export COLUMNS LINES >> ~/.bash_profile

 ### Q: Why my bash version is not recognized correctly?
-### Q: Here bash --version is >=2.04.
+### Q: Here `bash --version` is >=2.04.
 Why the program gets other?

-A: To find your bash version, the program uses the `$BASH_VERSION` environment variable that is available in all bash versions.
+A: The program uses the `$BASH_VERSION` environment variable, that is available in all Bash versions, to detect your current version.

 If some alien has possessed your machine and your environment don't have this variable, try to set it by hand.
 Check with

     echo $BASH_VERSION

-If this variable is ok, but `bash --version` returns other version, check if your bash is really /bin/bash:
+If this variable is ok, but `bash --version` returns another version, check if your Bash is really `/bin/bash`:

     which bash

-If it's not `/bin/bash`, you **MUST** change the first line of the script to your bash's right path.
-Suppose you have the bash binary in your `$HOME` because the system's bash is old, just change the first line of the program to:
+If it's not `/bin/bash`, you **MUST** change the first line of the script to your Bash's actual path.
+For example, if you have the `bash` binary in your `$HOME`, inside the `bin` directory, just change the first line of the program to:

     #!/home/YOU/bin/bash

-Or if you cannot change the program file, call it with bash:
+As a last resort, you can always call it with Bash:

-    bash ./txt2regex
+    bash ./txt2regex.sh

-Sux, but worx.

-### Q: What is that <TAB> that appears when I choose TAB on the special combination menu?
+### Q: What is that `<TAB>` that appears when I choose TAB on the "special combination" menu?

-A: Inside lists [], the <TAB> string is a visual representation of a literal TAB character, for programs which doesn't support [\t].
+A: Inside lists `[]`, the `<TAB>` string is a visual representation of a literal tab character, for programs that don't support `[\t]`.

 --